 - Ideal during the winter: Product includes 1 forced air propane heater, regulator and 10-foot hose; Heater is designed to be operated with a minimum 20-pound propane tank (please note, propane tank and...

-- Designed for portability: Lightweight, this heater features a convenient handle that makes it easy to carry around where the warmth is needed most; Recommended for use in well-ventilated indoor areas...
+- Designed for portability: Lightweight, this heater features a convenient handle that makes it easy to carry around where the warmth is needed most.
+Recommended for outdoor use only.
+Never leave this...

 - Works great for construction: Keep the jobsite toasty when the temperatures cool down with this heater; Handy to have when working on a home remodel in the winter, fall or early spring